awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 If the average CPU utilization of an instance is at or below the baseline, the instance incurs no additional charges\.
 Because an instance earns a [maximum number of credits](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table) in a 24\-hour period \(for example, a `t3.micro` instance can earn a maximum of 288 credits in a 24\-hour period\), it can spend surplus credits up to that maximum without being charged\.

 However, if CPU utilization stays above the baseline, the instance cannot earn enough credits to pay down the surplus credits that it has spent\.
 The surplus credits that are not paid down are charged at a flat additional rate per vCPU\-hour\.
+For information about the rate, see [ T2/T3/T4g Unlimited Mode Pricing](https://aws.amazon.com/ec2/pricing/on-demand/#T2.2FT3.2FT4g_Unlimited_Mode_Pricing)\.

 Surplus credits that were spent earlier are charged when any of the following occurs:
 + The spent surplus credits exceed the [maximum number of credits](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table) the instance can earn in a 24\-hour period\.
 Spent surplus credits above the maximum are charged at the end of the hour\.